-Context Gender gaps Recommendations to address them Indicator Risk mitigating measures Gender inequality gap 22.2% 42.2% of men's participation in agriculture.
-8.3 of women participate directly in agricultural activities in Honduras Gender inequality gap 33.96% productive initiatives % of women who have access to new markets with institutions that promote the economic empowerment of women and the diversification of their livelihoods.
-Low access to land ownership by women in relation to men in both countries.
-10.3% of women and 40% of men with land ownership in El Salvador.
-Gender inequality gap 29.7% 10% of women and 33% of men with land ownership in Honduras Gender inequality gap 23% This is an action on which the project has no direct impact.
-Develop actions so that women can access land through leasing, through incentives aimed at property owners. (donation of trees, grass seeds, among others). % of women who have access to land through leases % of men who have access to land through leases Strategic alliances and coordination with landowners in the intervention area.
-Existence of unequal participatio n in unpaid and care work between men and women.
+Context Gender gaps Recommendations to address them Indicator Risk mitigating measures Gender inequality gap 22.2% productive initiatives with institutions that promote the economic empowerment 42.2% of men's participation in agriculture. % of women who have access to of women and the diversification 8.3 of women participate directly in agricultural activities new markets of their livelihoods. in Honduras Gender inequality gap 33.96% Low access to land ownership 10.3% of women and 40% of men with land ownership in El Salvador.
+This is an action on which the project has no direct impact. % of women who have access to Strategic alliances and coordination by women in relation to men in Gender inequality gap 29.7% Develop actions so that women can access land land through leases with landowners in the intervention both countries.
+10% of women and 33% of men with land ownership in Honduras % of men who have access to land through area.
+Gender inequality gap 23% seeds, among others). leases Existence of unequal participatio n in unpaid and care work between men and women.
 Hours per week dedicated to unpaid work and care tasks; in El Salvador women dedicate 37 hours per week and men 16.9 hours per week.
 In Honduras women dedicate 30.2 hours per week and men 7.8 horas per week Develop training on gender equality and new masculinities.
-Elaboration and implementation of equal task plans in households in the project intervention areas. % of households implementin g and equal task plan % of women and men that have been trained on gender aspects. % that have been trained Establish measures to alleviate women's domestic burden.
+Elaboration and implementation of equal task plans in households in the project intervention areas. % of households implementin g and equal task plan % of women and men that have been trained on gender aspects.
+Establish measures to alleviate women's domestic burden. % that have been trained